gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 ### Notes
 1. 1.2.0.59 is Complete Edition, a.k.a. latest :material-steam:[Steam](https://store.steampowered.com/app/12210/) version.
 It cuts out support for multiplayer and Games for Windows - LIVE, while adding Rockstar Games Launcher (and it's DRM) and Social Club overlay (with it's achievements).
-2. 1.0.8.0 is the latest :material-disc: retail patch, with support for ZolikaPatch and multiplayer.
+2. 1.0.8.0 is the latest retail patch, with support for ZolikaPatch and multiplayer.
 However, this drag-and-drop archive does NOT include any support for Games for Windows - LIVE whatsoever.
 See [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead.
 3. If you're using the Rockstar Games Launcher version, stick to the 1.0.8.0 archive and read it's warning.

 ## Installation